Developer Guide - DataVault¶

 On this screen, ask for the password to protect the application with.
 If you already have a login screen and don't want to complicate things, you can right away ask for the password to be used before the login process even starts.

-With the sensitive information and the user-specified password at hand, you can create the data vault of the required type using
+With the sensitive information and the user-specified password at hand, you can create the data vault using

 The rule of thumb is that the data vault should be kept unlocked when the application is in the foreground and kept locked when it goes to the background.